DPDK/dpdk/doc/guides/sample_app_ug/ipsec_secgw.rst

 *  Read packets from the port.
 *  Perform Outbound SP check using ACL of all IPv4 traffic.
 *  Perform Outbound SA lookup for packets that need IPsec protection.
-*  Add ESP and outer IP header.
+*  Add ESP and outer IP header (Not needed in case protocol offload).
-*  Perform Encryption/Digest.
+*  Perform Encryption/Digest (Not needed in case of inline ipsec).
 *  Routing.
 *  Write packet to port.